 We wrote a popular article recently on the truth about thread count.
 Again, read the article for the full version, but essentially many companies today inflate thread counts by triple counting.
 They will count individual plies that make a single thread.
 Read the article on how to sort through other characteristics of bedding and how to tell if what you are buying is good quality.

 Cotton comforter covers can be great, but really most of whats on the market is low quality that is scratchy and cheap.
 To get the best you are going to have to shell out quite a bit.

-Perhaps the most suitable material for anyone looking for a comforter to keep them warm and comfortable, wool is another fantastic choice of fabric for bedding.
-Given its unique texture, wool is very effective at retaining heat from the body, perfect for staying warm and cozy in bed!
+A suitable material for anyone looking for a comforter to keep them warm.
+Given its unique texture, wool is very effective at retaining heat from the body.
+It does this by utilizing thick tangled fibers to trap heat.

 Of course, overheating is an issue, but for those winter months it can be great to snuggle up in.

 This also comes with a steep price tag unfortunately as real wool is expensive.

 - Ideal for very cold climates

 When it comes to soft and luxurious materials, there aren’t many better options out there than silk.
 Owning a silk comforter cover will certainly provide a high level of comfort for most, and there are a quite a few benefits to be enjoyed.